EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 #### Query execution
-At the logical level: replace R with R1 ⊲⊳ R2
+At the logical level: replace $R$ with $R_1 \bowtie R_2$.

 Query plans:
-• Fetch R1 and R2 from the servers and execute the query locally ◦ extremely expensive
+- fetch $R_1$ and $R_2$ from the servers and execute the query locally but it is extremely expensive;

-• Involve servers S1 and S2 in the query evaluation
-◦ can do the usual optimizations, e.g. push down selections and projections
+- involve servers $S_1$ and $S_2$ in the query evaluation can do the usual optimizations, e.g. push down selections and projections.
-◦ selections cannot be pushed down on encrypted attributes ◦ different options for executing queries:
+- Selections cannot be pushed down on encrypted attributes different options for executing queries:
-− send sub-queries to both S1 and S2 in parallel, and join the results at the client
+	- send sub-queries to both $S_1$ and $S_2$ in parallel, and join the results at the client;
-− send only one of the two sub-queries, say to S1 ; the tuple IDs of the result from S1 are then used to perform a semi-join with the result of the sub-query of S2 to ﬁlter R2
+	- send only one of the two sub-queries, say to $S_1$; the tuple IDs of the result from $S_1$ are then used to perform a semi-join with the result of the sub-query of $S_2$ to ﬁlter $R_2$.
-©Security, Privacy, and Data Protection Laboratory (SPDP Lab)

-132/268

-Query execution – Example
-• F1 : (tid,Name,YoB,SSNk ,Diseasek )
-• F2 : (tid,Job,SSNk ,Diseasek )

-©Security, Privacy, and Data Protection Laboratory (SPDP Lab)
+An example of a query execution.

-133/268
+slide 133/268

-Identifying the optimal decomposition – 1
+Identifying the optimal decomposition
 Brute force approach for optimizing wrt workload W:
 • For each possible safe decomposition of R:
 ◦ optimize each query in W for the decomposition